 If you’d like to learn more, I’ve assembled an experiment pack detailing all our plans.

 You can also download our challenge cards for use on activity tables.
 Each one states the aim of the challenge with extension ideas to keep everyone busy.

 Can you fix a broken astronauts glove?
 This is a great STEM challenge for younger children, which encourages them to think about why the glove needs to be airtight, think of a way to fix it and also test their solution.

 Engineer an arm for the Space Station using pneumatics and K’nex.

-This space sensory tub is great for younger children. you could also fill it with magnetic and non magnetic “space junk” for sorting.
+This space sensory tub is great for younger children.
+It can also be filled with magnetic and non-magnetic “space junk” for sorting.

-Make a play doh model of the Earth to show the different layers.
+Make a play-doh model of the Earth to show the different internal layers.

-Do you have any more ideas for British Science Week for us?
+Do you have any more ideas for World Space Week for us?

 Last Updated on September 12, 2023 by Emma Vanstone